mtlynch/mtlynch.io/content/posts/building-a-vm-homelab-2017/index.md

 I tried a few different Linux distros, but Ubuntu server was the only one that worked out of the box on my hardware (successfully tested both 16.04 and 17.04) .
 I think [Ryzen's SMT functionality](https://www.phoronix.com/scan.php?page=news_item&px=AMD-Ryzen-Newer-Kernel) is what causes the installations to fail on other distros.
 I suspect I could work around this by disabling SMT in the BIOS, installing another distro, then upgrading the kernel to >= 4.10, then re-enabling SMT, but I decided to just stick with **Ubuntu 16.04 server** since it's the distro I'm most familiar with anyway.

-{{<tinypilot-ad headline="Install a new server OS right from your browser" copy="TinyPilot provides a remote console for your headless server.
-Starting at just $169.99.">}}
+{{<tinypilot-ad headline="Install a new server OS right from your browser" copy="TinyPilot is an affordable, open-source solution that provides a remote console for your headless server.">}}

 ## Running virtual machines